felix20180131/Azure-Iot-SDK-On-KIWIMINI/README.md

     - [WinSCP](https://winscp.net/eng/download.php)

         We can use this tool to access gateway system, and dump out some files to analyze issues or copy app image to system to run in development stage.

-- Install some dependent libs on your linux compiling environment.
+- Install some dependent libraries on your linux PC which will build compiling environment.

         apt-get update
 		apt-get upgrade
-        apt-get install -y git cmake build-essential curl libcurl4-openssl-dev libssl-dev uuid-dev
+        apt-get install -y git cmake build-essential curl libcurl4-openssl-dev libssl-dev uuid-dev gcc g++ binutils patch autoconf libcurl4-openssl-dev bzip2 flex make gettext pkg-config unzip zlib1g-dev libc6-dev subversion git libncurses5-dev gawk sharutils curl libxml-parser-perl python-yaml ocaml-nox ocaml ocaml-findlib libssl-dev

 - How to get toolchain for compiling ?